Tees Valley Railway

-The Tees Valley Railway was an 8+3/4 mi branch railway line that ran between Barnard Castle on the South Durham & Lancashire Union Railway line between Bishop Auckland and Kirkby Stephen East, and Middleton-in-Teesdale via three intermediate stations Cotherstone, Romaldkirk and Mickleton.
+The Tees Valley Railway was an 8+3/4 mi branch railway line that ran between Barnard Castle on the South Durham and Lancashire Union Railway line between Bishop Auckland and Kirkby Stephen East, and Middleton-in-Teesdale via three intermediate stations Cotherstone, Romaldkirk and Mickleton.

 History

+The railway was authorised by the Tees Valley Railway Act 1865 (28 & 29 Vict. c. xci).
 The first sod was cut on 19 June 1865 by the Duke of Cleveland, who owned a large portion of land that the railway would cross.
 Whilst building the line in August 1867, the foreman of works, in a hurry to build a viaduct at Baldersdale, removed the wooden frame from underneath the viaduct being built at Mickleton before the keystone was in place.
 Four men were injured due to falling bricks, but there were no fatalities.
 Both viaducts survive, but only the grade II listed Mickleton Viaduct is used as part of the Tees Valley Walk; Baldersdale viaduct is in private hands.

 Opening

 Built as the southern section of a proposed a line from Barnard Castle to that was never completed the section to Middleton-in-Teesdale was built by the Tees Valley Railway opening on 13 May 1868, with intermediate stations at Mickleton and Cotherstone.
 Romaldkirk opened later in the July of the same year.

+The Tees Valley Railway was absorbed by the North Eastern Railway by the North Eastern Railway (Additional Powers) Act 1882 (45 & 46 Vict. c. l).